pragmatic-data/pragmatic-data-platform/README.md

 This repository contains a set of macros to help you build a Pragmatic Data Platform following the principles described in the books:
-1. "**Data Engineering with dbt**" published in 2023 and
+1. "**Data Engineering with dbt**" published in 2023 by Roberto Zagni and
 2. "**Building A Pragmatic Data Platform with dbt and Snowflake**" to be published towards the end of 2025.
-  This book is co-authored with Jakob Brandel.
+  This book is co-authored by Roberto Zagni and Jakob Brandel.

 ----